 Fillin' Station Diner

-This family-owned and -operated Hollywood tradition has been serving award-winning burgers, hot dogs, blue-plate specials and more since 2013.
+The family-owned and -operated Hollywood tradition called the Fillin' Station Diner has been serving award-winning burgers, hot dogs, blue-plate specials and more since 2013.
 An appreciative fan base fills the tables daily for their fill of made-from-scratch meals for lunch and dinner like country-fried steak with gravy and meatloaf that’s moist enough to rival Mama’s.
-The house-made desserts are legendary, so save room for caramel pecan cheesecake or whatever decadent treat is on the lineup that day.
-The retro/automotive theme gives the dining room a whimsical, nostalgic flavor that pairs perfectly with the old-fashioned goodness of the menu.

-From the outside, this little pizza joint’s most eye-catching feature is the red Hollywood star emblazoned on its cinderblock façade.
-But rest assured, there is magic issuing from the ovens here in the form of New York-style pies with spot-on thin crust with puffed edges, a tasty blend of cheeses, piquant, house-made tomato sauce and a great selection of toppings, generously applied.
+There is magic issuing from the ovens of Hollywood Pizza in the form of New York-style pies with spot-on thin crust with puffed edges, a tasty blend of cheeses, piquant, house-made tomato sauce and a great selection of toppings, generously applied.
 (Calabrian peppers, anyone?)
-These slices are huge and just right for those fond of the fold-over technique.
-There are also Midwest-style pies distinctive for their crispy, thin-to-the-edge, no-yeast crust cut into squares.
-Vienna Beef Chicago-style dogs, fresh salads and keto pizza bowls round out the menu.
-While there’s no dining room, out back you’ll find a garden from which greens and other ingredients are sourced as well as a decorative little patio with picnic tables for fun al fresco dining.
-Order a cold can of craft beer or wine and eat your pizza the way it was meant to be enjoyed: hot and fresh from the oven.
-There’s a reason why so many Charlestonians go to Hollywood for their pizza.
+While there’s no dining room, in the back of this plain, cinderblock building you’ll find a garden from which greens and other ingredients are sourced as well as a decorative little patio with picnic tables for fun al fresco dining.

 Pane e Vino

-Before opening its doors in Hollywood, this trattoria enjoyed a long run in downtown Charleston.
+Before opening its doors in Hollywood, Pane e Vino enjoyed a long run in downtown Charleston.
 Now, its legion of fans gladly traverses the extra 21 miles to get their pasta fix inside a cozy, renovated fire station.
 Chef Alfredo Temelini has continued his tradition of serving fine Italian cuisine without missing a beat.
-Diners here get the same experience they enjoyed in Charleston with attentive service, an interesting and diverse wine list, and expertly prepared favorites like spaghetti alla Bolognese, creamy risotto, house-made gnocchi, and chicken, lamb, duck, pork and fish dishes that are inspired and executed with finesse.
 The restaurant kicks back on Tuesdays for brick oven pizza and salads only, then reverts to a full-menu, white-tablecloth operation the rest of the week.
 Reservations are strongly suggested, as is the tiramisu.

 Venture just a little farther to check out two more restaurants worthy of applause: